hathora/hathora-unity/README.md

 > I tried copy+pasting a host name (not a pure IP address) into the NetworkManager's `Address` property, but I'm instantly getting a timeout.

+* In the NetworkManager's UnityTransport component (from NetMgr GameObject), ensure that `Allow Remote Connections` is checked at the bottom.
+This won't have much of an issue for local testing, but only when uploaded to Hathora.
-Unity NGO requires raw IP addresses.
+* Unity NGO requires raw IP addresses.
 If you only have a host name, try converting to an IP address via a tool like https://whatismyipaddress.com/hostname-ip

 > Both `NetworkPlayer`s are stacked on each other and move at the same time - how come?